google/mount-zip/README.md

     encryption or compression method is unsupported.

 **-o precache**
-:   Preemptively decompress and cache the whole ZIP archives.
+:   Preemptively decompress and cache the whole ZIP archive(s).

 **-o cache=DIR**
 :   Use a different cache directory (default is `$TMPDIR` or `/tmp`).